jobindj/viva-workshop/docs/2-2-git-intro.md

   - In the Git world, save is known as **commit**
 - These commits are kept in a sub-folder called `.git`
 - `.git` contains the whole repository/database (versions, history, ...)
-- You can interact with Git through mulitple interfaces: **command line, graphical user interface, web interface.**
+- You can interact with Git through mulitple interfaces: **command line, graphical user interface, web interface**

 ![repo](img/repo_vivaplus.png#center){: style="width:350px"}

-Every time a change in the folder is committed(saved), a new **Commit** is created: _Commit 1, Commit 2, Commit 3, ..._
+Every time a change in the folder is committed (saved), a new **Commit** is created: _Commit 1, Commit 2, Commit 3, ..._

 - Git does not create a copy of unchanged files (optimizes storage)